evothings/ecraft2learn/arduinobot/README.md

 That will install the `nim` compiler and the `nimble` package manager.

 ### Raspbian
-On Raspbian we need to install nim in a more manual fashion:
+On Raspbian we need to install and bootstrap nim in a more manual fashion:

     wget https://nim-lang.org/download/nim-0.17.2.tar.xz
     tar xf nim-0.17.2.tar.xz